A Pioneer Who Helped Preserve And

-During all his life, Garrigues kept his writings anonymous.
+One of the founders of the United Lodge of Theosophists, Garrigues kept his writings anonymous during all his life.
 For decades after his death his name was unknown, except to those who had met him personally or had heard of him by direct oral testimony.

 The silence was broken in a gradual way.
 Gabriel Blechman’s notes on him were published in October 2001 at “The Aquarian Theosophist”.
 Since 2011, our associated websites offer their readers a selection of his texts, in more than one language.

 The writings of John Garrigues are only partially identified.
 For many years he was the main editor of “Theosophy” magazine, and the short length of some of his best articles can be explained by the editorial need to supply a final article of some precise size, in order to close the edition of a magazine.

 Looking at the Movement as a Probationary Field

 As his texts in “Theosophy” were anonymous, we must share the criteria used in identifying and selecting them.

 These are ten main identifying characteristics of articles by JG: